Football Official

 can you add some light on what the rule is for blocking down field for a screen pass.
 Can the receivers block the defender before the ball is caught by the offense player behind the LOS?

-Asked by Josiah almost 8 years ago
+Asked by Josiah about 8 years ago

 If a pass does not cross the line of scrimmage (screen) then a) you can't have ineligibles down field and b) you can't have pass interference (offense or defense).
 In the NFL, they are tighter with lineman, only giving them a yard downfield to block on passes behind the LOS.
 So, yes, receivers downfield can block before the pass is thrown as long as the pass was caught behind the LOS.